AbeHandler/everything/personalsite2/_posts/2021-04-28-self-study-resources-for-data-science.markdown

 ### NLP resources

 If you are interested in natural language processing specifically, I recommend **[Jacob Eisenstein's textbook](https://mitpress.mit.edu/books/introduction-natural-language-processing)**.
 If you don't want to buy a copy, you can download [the original lecture notes from GitHub](https://github.com/jacobeisenstein/gt-nlp-class/blob/master/notes/eisenstein-nlp-notes.pdf).
-You should also probably learn to use **[spacy](https://spacy.io/)** and **[Hugging Face Transformers](https://huggingface.co/transformers/)**.
+You should also probably learn to use the **[spacy](https://spacy.io/)** and **[Hugging Face Transformers](https://huggingface.co/transformers/)** libraries.